collective/alm.solrindex/alm/solrindex/README.txt

 SolrIndex only provides document IDs and scores, while ZCatalog retains the reponsibility for sorting the results.
 To sort the results from a query involving SolrIndex, use the "sort_on" parameter like you normally would with ZCatalog.
+At this time, you can not use a SolrIndex as the index to sort on, but that could change in the future.

 Writing Your Own Field Handlers
 -------------------------------

 Field handlers serve two functions.
-They parse object attributes for indexing, and they translate field-specific catalog queries to Solr queries. [...]
+They parse object attributes for indexing, and they translate field-specific catalog queries to Solr queries.
+They are registered as utilities, so you can write your own handlers and register them using ZCML.

+To determine the field handler for a Solr field, alm.solrindex first looks for an ISolrFieldHandler utility with a name matching the field name.
+If it doesn't find one, it looks for an ISolrFieldHandler utility with a name matching the name of the Java class that handles the field in Solr.
+If that also fails, it retrieves the ISolrFieldHandler with no name.

+See the documentation of the ISolrFieldHandler interface and the examples in handlers.py.

 Integration with ZCatalog